YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 ># PART 1: TRANSACTION SCRIPT

->### Dependencies
+>### Adding Dependencies

-1. Create your spring boot starter project with the following dependencies
+1. Create your spring boot starter project with the following dependencies:

 ![alt](./image/1.PNG)

 - Lombok - for reducing boilerplate code
 - JDBC API - api for database interaction
 - Note that we are not using JPA but JDBC, to demonstrate table data gateway
-- H2 - in-memory database (feel free to use others)
+- H2 - in-memory database
 - Spring Web - provides controllers and MVC support

 2. Aside from these dependencies, make sure you install these additional dependencies from maven repositories: